-Ukraine International Airlines offers possibility to wetlease currently grounded fleet
+Ukraine International Airlines offers possibility to wet-lease currently grounded fleet

 Ukraine International Airlines (UIA) was forced to suspend its operations already at least until half of April.
 Depending on the continuation of the war that Russia started on Ukraine, the airline will face many months of grounding.
-Therefore, the airline decided to offer its fleet for wetlease operations.
+Therefore, the airline decided to offer its fleet for wet-lease operations.

 “UIA now has the opportunity to offer airlines and partners to join the economic support of Ukraine, taking advantage of the availability of UIA aircraft for charter and humanitarian flights outside Ukraine and concluding “wet leasing” agreements,” the airline wrote on its website.